 “You have to apply with an approved lender.
 They take our training before we cut them loose,” he says.

 Eligible applicants can use the guaranteed loans to build, rehabilitate, improve or relocate a dwelling, too, besides just buying a home in an eligible rural area.
-Rural doesn’t necessarily mean out in the boondocks, though.
-There are areas designated close to big cities, too.
+And you might be surprised what real estate meets the USDA loan program property requirements.
+Many suburban areas close to big cities qualify.

-Click here for a free USDA home loan rate quote.Who Is Eligible for A USDA Loan?
+Click here for a free USDA home loan rate quote (Dec 22nd, 2024)Who Is Eligible for A USDA Loan?

 According to the USDA Single Family Home Loan handbook, applicants may be eligible to receive a guaranteed loan if they